FlatPepsi17/MMM-WeatherGraph/README.md

 -If you're using a MagicMirror, you need to lookup your GPS coordinates.
 One way is to find your location is to open maps.google.com, and right-click on your location.
 Use these coordinates in the config file to ensure you get weather for your location.

 -This module uses white icons by default.
-If you prefer color coded icons, merge the contents of the "Color-icons.md" file into your "css\custom.css" file.
+If you prefer color coded icons, merge the contents of the "Color-icons.md" file into the bottom of your "css\custom.css" file.

 Example screen shots:
-Rain is the filled blue graph, snow is the filled white graph
+Rain is the filled blue graph, snow is the filled white graph.
+Note that the graph always has current conditions as the far left, and future forecasts as the graph continues to the right.
+Tick marks at the bottom show 6 hour steps in the future.

 ![screenshot4](screenshot4.png)